AndrejKh/Flutter_Mobile_Financial_Service_Application/README.md

 # etaka
 A Cross Platform Mobile Financial Service (MFS) Application

+## ✨ Requirements
+* Any Operating System (ie. MacOS X, Linux, Windows)
+* Any IDE with Flutter SDK installed (ie. IntelliJ, Android Studio, VSCode etc)
+* A little knowledge of Dart and Flutter
+* A brain to think 🤓🤓

 ## Getting Started

 This project is a starting point for a Flutter application.